Think about the last time you ordered something expensive online.

 When the delivery driver showed up at your door, they probably asked you to sign something on a clipboard or digital device before handing over your much-anticipated parcel and telling you to have a nice day.

-That signed document was the Proof of Delivery.
+Your signature was the Proof of Delivery.

 Put simply, Proof of Delivery is a receipt that confirms the recipient really did receive the goods promised by the sender.
 There’s always a possibility that a parcel won’t make it to the recipient.
 The Proof of Delivery contractually binds the recipient and sender into an agreement that the goods were delivered as agreed upon, the delivery was received in good condition, and all pieces were present.